Xushu-Wang/AI-powered-Historical-Text-Transcription/index.md

   Tesseract was originally developed at Hewlett-Packard Laboratories Bristol and at Hewlett-Packard Co, Greeley Colorado between 1985 and 1994, with some more changes made in 1996 to port to Windows, and some C++izing in 1998.
 In 2005 Tesseract was open sourced by HP.
 From 2006 until November 2018 it was developed by Google.
 Visit [Tesseract](https://github.com/tesseract-ocr/tesseract) repository here.

-Strength
+Strengths:
 - Extremely high accuracy in recognizing a majority of printed fonts
-- Various line segmentation & Recognition mode
+- Various line segmentation & recognition modes
-- High Generalizability
+- High generalizability
-- Tesseract comes with a python wrapper class called [Pytesseract](https://pypi.org/project/pytesseract/)
+- Comes with a python wrapper class called [Pytesseract](https://pypi.org/project/pytesseract/)
-- Support training
+- Supports training

-Weakness
+Weaknesses:
-- extremely tenuous training process (using shell scripts), nearly inable to train
+- Extremely tenuous training process (using shell scripts), nearly untrainable
-- training is based on lines (segemented files paired up with ground-truth)
+- Training is based on lines (segemented files paired with ground-truth)
-- Inable to recognize cursive fonts, accuracy changes correspondent with cursiveness.
+- Unable to recognize cursive fonts, accuracy changes correspondent with cursiveness.
 - Low accuracy in transcribing vowels, especially a & e

-### DataSet & Accuracy
+### Dataset & Accuracy

 | Training Set | [tessdata_fast & tessdata_best](https://github.com/tesseract-ocr/tessdata) This repository contains the best trained data for the Tesseract Open Source OCR Engine.|
 | Testing Set | Women's Travel Diaries |